SubratBhattarai/SubratBhattarai/README.md

-- 👋 Hi, I’m @SubratBhattarai
+- 👋 Hi, I’m @SubratBhattarai, a college student majoring in CS, Math, and DS.
 - 👀 I’m interested in game developing, animation, blender, and web designing.
-- 🌱 I’m currently Learning Machine Learning
+- 🌱 I’m currently Learning Machine Learning and Data Science.
 - 📫 How to reach me subratbhattarai7@gmail.com

 <!---